EricLiu2000/HiVolts/README.md

 Player's primary method is its update, which responds to the key input from Keyboard and moves in the direction indicated.
 The other primary method within Player is jump, which moves it to a random empty space or Mho on the board.
 This represents a gamble on the player's part to get out of a risky situation.
 Finally, the last method used within Player is the draw method, which draws its avatar on the screen.

 Mho is very similar to Player, having both move and draw methods.
 However, the moveMho method requires the use of two subsidary methods, moveSimple and moveComplex.
-Each of these methods takes a Player object and the game grid, a representation of the game stored in a 2D array.
+Each of these methods takes a Player object and the game grid, a representation of the game stored in a 2D array. moveSimple operates when the Mho is on a direct line with the Player, and moveComplex operates in the other case.

 The Input package contains Keyboard, which is responsible for taking input from a human and translating it into instructions usable by the Player.
 The primary method within Keyboard is keyTyped, which recieves input from the physical keyboard stores them in the String "key," which is public and thus available to all classes and methods.